 Flamenco is the music that beats at the heart of Spanish culture, and if you're a world music fan, you should definitely take some time to discover its rapid, guitar-based rhythms.
-Here, we've compiled our top five flamenco artists: once you've heard all of these albums, you'll have a good idea of what flamenco is all about and will be well on your way to having a great flamenco collection!
+Once you've heard all of these albums from Spain's top five flamenco artists, you'll have a good idea of what flamenco is all about and will be well on your way to having a great flamenco collection.

 If you're interested in sampling flamenco music (rather than just flamenco dancing), you can't go wrong with these selections.
-If you're traveling in Spain and want to experience a flamenco concert up close and personal, you can find our flamenco guide to Barcelona here, and our guide to Madrid here.
-You can also easily find flamenco shows, workshops and concert packages in Madrid here.
-We also attended a very lively flamenco show in Barcelona, which you can see photos from.
+If you're traveling in Spain and want to experience a flamenco concert up close and personal, you'll find good examples in Barcelona and Madrid.

 01 of 05